-1. Understand the normal functions of the kidney at a level required for an understanding of clinical medicine.
-2. Understand the endocrine, vascular, and neural mechanisms controlling normal renal function at a level required for an understanding of clinical medicine.
-3. Understand how these systems act in an integrated manner to regulate overall body functions.
-4. Understand how failure of these normal physiologic functions and integrations are associated with some diseases.
-5. Demonstrate the ability to apply physiological principles of clinical and basic science relevancy by multiple choice examinations, research assignments, and problem sets.
+1. Understand the structure and normal functions of the lung at a level required for an understanding of clinical medicine.
+2. Understand the uptake, transport, and utilization of oxygen and other blood gases at a level required for an understanding of clinical medicine.
+3. Understand acid-base physiology at a level required for an understanding of clinical medicine.
+4. Understand the mechanisms controlling pulmonary function at a level required for an understanding of clinical medicine.
+5. Understand how these systems act in an integrated manner to regulate overall body functions.
+6. Understand how failure of these normal physiologic functions and integrations are associated with some diseases.
+7. Demonstrate the ability to apply physiological principles of clinical and basic science relevancy by multiple choice examinations, research assignments, and problem sets.